reactjs/react.dev/content/docs/reference-events.md

 ## Overview {#overview}

 Your event handlers will be passed instances of `SyntheticEvent`, a cross-browser wrapper around the browser's native event.
 It has the same interface as the browser's native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.

 If you find that you need the underlying browser event for some reason, simply use the `nativeEvent` attribute to get it.
+The synthetic events are different from, and do not map directly to, the browser's native events.
+For example in `onMouseLeave` `event.nativeEvent` will point to a `mouseout` event.
+The specific mapping is not part of the public API and may change at any time.
 Every `SyntheticEvent` object has the following attributes:

 ```javascript
 boolean bubbles